ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week2/index.md

 You can also use `curl` to load the URLs for the server!
 It has the same restrictions on access as whatever computer you're running it from.
-So that means from the terminal on your local computer, a `curl` command would load `ieng6-20x` URLs if you're connected to `UCSD-Protected`.
-But you can also log into an `ieng6` server from your terminal and run `curl` from there, and use that method to test your web server even if your laptop isn't on `UCSD-Protected`.
+So that means from the terminal on your local computer, a `curl` command would load `ieng6-20x` URLs if you're connected to `UCSD-PROTECTED`.
+But you can also log into an `ieng6` server from your terminal and run `curl` from there, and use that method to test your web server even if your laptop isn't on `UCSD-PROTECTED`.
 Try both things – using `curl` from your computer's local terminal and from one logged into ieng6 to access your server.

 Keep in mind this might mean you need to open _two_ terminals, one to start the